 Length Adjustment Rack

 The length adjustment rack is part of the base of the car seat and consists of a set of grooves into which steel teeth from the adjustment bar fit.
 Sliding occurs between the grooves and teeth when a force is applied.
 There are significant stresses at the locations of contact under the worst case loading conditions.

 Under these simulation conditions, the highest stresses occurred at the middle tooth.
-These stresses exceed the tensile strength of steel signifying that material yielding is occurring.
+These stresses exceeded the tensile strength of steel signifying that material yielding occurs.
 Locating these zones of yielding provides information about where additional design considerations should be made before physical testing is done.

 Although the final stages of the design are still in progress, it can be seen that simulation with SimScale and physical testing complement each other perfectly, putting Malaika at the forefront of child vehicle safety.

-- For this test, a full system force of 7200 N was applied ([18 kg child + 15 kg child restraining system]*22g).
-For components, due to symmetry a load of 3600 N was applied.
+2. For this test, a full system force of 7200 N was applied ([18 kg child + 15 kg child restraining system]*22g).
+For components, due to symmetry, a load of 3600 N was applied.
 Current testing has increased this symmetric load to 6000 N.